-With Oahu being Hawaii’s central flight hub, you will find the most flights into Oahu from the mainland locations.
+Oahu’s HNL airport is Hawaii’s central flight hub.
+So you will find the most flights into Oahu from the mainland locations.
 Flights tend to be a bit cheaper into Oahu’s Honolulu airport (HNL) compared to the neighboring islands.
 Another plus of having Oahu being a hub is that you’ll find many flights to the other island for island hops and day trips.

 If you are under the age of 25 and unable to rent a car, Oahu has Hawaii’s best public transportation.
 With TheBus you can get around the island cheaply and easily.
 From the airport, you can get a shuttle service to and from your hotel.
 In Waikiki, many tour companies offer transportation in their tour packages.

 If you live to shop, Oahu offers outstanding shopping.
 In Waikiki you can find a good variety of shops from stores to buy inexpensive souvenirs to the types of high-end shops you might find on Rodeo Drive.
 Ala Moana Center, located beside Waikiki Beach, is the world’s largest outdoor shopping center.
 If you like flea markets, you’ll love Honolulu’s Aloha Stadium Swap Meet.
 For a more “authentic Hawaiian” shopping experience, check out a farmers market and the shops in Haleiwa on the North Shore.